 Porsche Boxster GTS & Kawasaki Z1000

 Now, as some of you may already know, I’m an unashamed Porsche fan – and I’m torn between my lifelong love for the iconic 911 and the sheer respect that I have for the dynamic abilities of the Boxster / Cayman twins.
 But if smiles-per-hour is the barometer, my vote has to go to the Boxster.
 But my only beef with Porsche regarding its drop-top has been their reluctance to trap an adequate amount of horses under the (in this case, proverbial) hood.

 Well, now they’ve done just that.
 This is the Boxster GTS – the first one in the country!
 Porsche has thrown the entire options list at this car.
-It has PASM, which are Porsche’s adaptive dampers; dynamic headlights (PDLS); torque vectoring (PTV); and a couple of other acronyms that I can’t immediately think of.
+It has PASM, which is Porsche’s adaptive dampers; dynamic headlights (PDLS); torque vectoring (PTV); and a couple of other acronyms that I can’t immediately think of.
 It also has dynamic mounts that stiffen up when you really get a move-on, so that the weight transfer of the engine and gearbox doesn’t upset the chassis.
 Yes, this is a serious machine!

 But Arup has brought along a pretty serious machine of his own – dare I say it even looks a little deadly.
 You see, Arup and Jared spent some time in Pune recently trying out a slew of new Kawasaki’s – the Z800 and ER6n – and came away rather impressed.
 So, it seems that he still has the devilish green of Ninja on his mind.
-But this time he’s packing serious heat – or so it seems from the way this bike is snarling at me in the rear view mirror.
+But this time he’s packing serious heat – or so it seems from the way this bike is snarling at me in the rearview mirror.

-The Z1000 just looks proper – in truth, it looks as though its about to burst a blood vessel.
+The Z1000 just looks proper – in truth, it looks as though it's about to burst a blood vessel.
 The Boxster has an aggressive front air-dam in black, as well as a smattering of other black trim front-to-back, not to mention massive 20-inch black rims – but you have to say that it’s the Z1000 that looks the more menacing of this duo.
 I just love the raw aggression of naked sports bikes, and the Z1000 appears to be the best of the breed.
 Its shape simply contorts from one rippling muscle to the next.

+Porsche Boxster GTS & Kawasaki Z1000